Cocoa Falls Despite European Demand Boost

 In the Netherlands, where Europe's top cocoa processors reside, processing margins for those byproducts combined is 11.8% above the five-year average and in the U.S., 9.7% above the average, despite a 15% drop in bean prices year-to-date, Mr. Rezende said.
 In part, the issue is idle processing capacity.

 The North American cocoa grindings report is due to be released on July 20 at 4 p.m.
-ET.
+EDT.

-In other markets, raw sugar for October fell 1% to 13.42 cents a pound, arabica coffee for September was down 1% at $1.272 a pound, frozen concentrated orange juice for September was off 2.6% at $1.313 a pound and December cotton ticked up 0.1% at 67.36 cents a pound.
+In other markets, raw sugar for October fell 0.9% to end at 13.44 cents a pound, arabica coffee for September was down 1.3% to settle at $1.269 a pound, frozen concentrated orange juice for September was off 3.6% to close at $1.30 a pound and December cotton ticked up 0.6% to close at 67.67 cents a pound.

 Write to Julie Wernau at julie.wernau@wsj.com